nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 Recently I have the need to track where my money is going too.
 Or as we say in Belgium, there is a hole in my wallet somehow.
 Obviously using an existing online tool is too easy so I decided to build something myself.

-The domain is actually a bit more complex than you would think at first glance.
+The domain is a bit more complex than you would think at first glance.
 See the basics are simple, I earn money and I spend it.
 Capture all those transactions and you know the balance.
-However some expenses are recurring or sometimes you want to spread an bigger expense over multiple months.
+However, some expenses are recurring or sometimes you want to spread an bigger expense over multiple months.
-Anyway, we aren't going to cover the entire application but you can sorta see where this could go to.<br />
+Anyway, we aren't going to cover the entire application, but you can sort of see where this could go to.<br />
 It is technically challenging enough to serve as a good exercise in domain modeling and **event sourcing**.

 ### Architecture

 Since we are doing event sourcing I'm eager to use Azure Functions and [Cosmo store](https://github.com/Dzoukr/CosmoStore) for the back-end.
-However this post is about the front-end and we will focus solely on that.
+Nonetheless, this post is about the front-end and we will focus solely on that.

 ## Create React App and Fable

-As mentioned the first thing we want to do is scaffold a new project with Create React App.<br />
+As mentioned, the first thing we want to do is scaffold a new project with Create React App.<br />
 I'm a Yarn guy so:

 > yarn create react-app capital-guardian

-CRA has amazing documentation and the key takeaway here is that I don't gave to do any crazy webpack shizzle.
+Create React Application has amazing documentation and the key takeaway here is that I don't gave to do any crazy webpack shizzle.
 It just works &copy; and I don't have to maintain anything.

 ### Compiling FSharp